djfun/audio-visualizer-python/README.md

-brew install sip --with-python3 brew install pyqt --with-python3 pip3 install --upgrade pip pip3 install pillow pip3 install numpy
+brew install sip --with-python3 brew install pyqt --with-python3 pip3 install --upgrade pip
 ```
-Download audio-visualizer-python from this repository and run it with `python3 main.py`.
+* Download audio-visualizer-python from this repository and install it using Pip: `pip3 install .`
+* Start the app with `python3 -m avp`

 # Faster Export Times